areydavila/Application-of-One-Class-Models-for-Financial-Risk-Classification/README.md

-# One-Class Models for Financial Risk Classification
+# One Class Models for Financial Risk Classification

 This repository contains the code used in the MSc thesis *Application of One Class Models for Financial Risk Classification*.